Badger, California: June 18, 2005

 [This class is a continuation of the discussion of Srila Bhaktivinoda Thakura's book, Sri Bhagavata Arka Maricimala]

-In honor of this holy event we present “Your Twenty-Four Gurus”, a lecture on guru-tattva, given on June 18, 2005.
-During his visit to Badger in that year, Srila Narayana Maharaja gave a course on Srila Bhaktivinoda Thakura's book, Sri Bhagavat-arkamarici-mala, wherein Bhaktivinoda Thakura groups various essential verses from Srimad-Bhagavatam according to topic, and then explains them.
-You have previously received several lectures from this course, and here is another.
-You will be happy to know that although this lecture was given last year, today is the first time it is going out on the internet:]
+[We present “Your Twenty-Four Gurus”, a lecture on guru-tattva, given on June 18, 2005.
+During his visit to Badger in that year, Srila Narayana Maharaja gave a course on Srila Bhaktivinoda Thakura's book, Sri Bhagavat-arkamarici-mala, wherein Bhaktivinoda Thakura groups various essential verses from Srimad-Bhagavatam according to topic, and then explains them. ]

 Yesterday I explained the following two verses: